miquelnez/react-itw-counters/README.md

 **EXTRA**
 - Separate every component on App.js in its own file.
 You can create a module for all the components counter related components.
 - Create a Total component, which should be displayed after the Counter components and always display the running total of all the Counter values.
-- Convert the data array to a json, and ask for it on the beggining of the App component.
-Be sure that your counters still working.
+- Use the api to fetch the data ( `npm run api` ) Be sure that your counters still working.
+Some fixes can be required on the project for this.

 # Getting Started with Create React App